MuhammadMurtazaMemon/NYTimesApp/README.md

 # NYTimesApp `SwiftUI`
 A SwiftUI App for showing Most Popular Articles from NYTimes API.
 It's backend has written in Swift with MVVM architecture.

+## Features
+- Fetch NY Times most popular articles (default 7-day period), can be change by passing period value to view model.
+Accepted period values are 1, 7 and 30
+- Display articles in list
+- Show details on tap
+- Unit tests for ViewModel

 ## Directory Structure
 - #### ViewModels
     - It encapsulates all the business logic